syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-headers.md

 ## Header template

-The header template feature in the Syncfusion ##Platform_Name## Grid component allows you to create custom header layouts and content, providing enhanced functionality such as sorting or filtering.
+The header template feature in the Syncfusion ASP.NET Core Grid component allows you to create custom header layouts and content, providing enhanced functionality such as sorting or filtering.

 To implement a header template, set the `headerTemplate` property within a specific column definition.
-This allows you to render custom HTML elements or ##Platform_Name## components to the header.
+This allows you to render custom HTML elements or ASP.NET Core components to the header.

 The following example demonstrate, the custom element is rendered for both **CustomerID**,**Freight** and **OrderDate** column headers.